 The sidecar should be installed in a definite position relative to the motorcycle.
-The position is determined by the camber and toe-in of the motorcycle and the sidecar wheels.
-An incorrectly aligned sidecar will drag the motorcycle to either side and cause extensive tyre wear.
+The position is determined by the camber and toe-in of the motorcycle and the side car wheels.
+An incorrectly aligned side car will drag the motorcycle to either side and cause extensive tyre wear.
 If the motorcycle is not stable on the road or is difficult to steer, check the alignment.
 Checking and measuring the alignment should be done on level ground.

-Check toe-in of the motorcycle and the sidecar wheels with two straight bars applied to the side faces of the wheels just below the axles.
-The toe-in should be 3 to 8mm (2wd models) or 8 to 12mm (1wd models) at the front wheel.
-When adjusting, unbolt the top of the strut legs fastening the sidecar to the motorcycle, loosen the bolt clamping the lower rear bracket, and adjust the position of the bracket relative to the rear tube of the sidecar frame to obtain necessary toe-in of the wheels.
+Check toe-in of the motorcycle and the side car wheels with two straight bars applied to the side faces of the wheels just below the axles.
+The toe-in should be 8 to 12mm (1wd models) at the front wheel.
+When adjusting, unbolt the top of the strut legs fastening the side car to the motorcycle, loosen the bolt clamping the lower rear bracket, and adjust the position of the bracket relative to the rear tube of the sidecar frame to obtain necessary toe-in of the wheels.
 Tighten up the bolt fastening the bracket, adjust the length of the strut legs and secure them with bolts.